mvirgo/Extended-Kalman-Filter/README.md

 ## Project Basics
 In this project, I used C++ to write a program taking in radar and lidar data to track position using Extended Kalman Filters.

-The code will make a prediction based on the sensor measurement and updating the expected position.
+The code will make a prediction based on the sensor measurement and then update the expected position.
+See files in the 'src' folder for the primary C++ files making up this project.

 ## Build instructions
 Assuming you have 'cmake' and 'make' already: